hunter-richardson/my-config/README.md

 - Each user above executes `$HOME/.config/fish/config.fish` (e.g., [config.fish](home/hunter/.config/fish/config.fish)) upon opening a Fish shell.
 - Each user above has a `$HOME/.config/git/config` file (e.g., [config](home/hunter/.config/git/config)) with `git`-related configuration settings.
 Currently, they're identical.
 ### One-time execution for setup
-Quick application of all configurations, settings, and files can be attained by executing [`source /path/to/repo/misc.sh`](misc.sh).
+Quick application of all configurations, settings, and files can be attained by executing the [`source /path/to/repo/misc.sh`](misc.sh) script.
 It assumes the `/home` directory is on the right disc and all other global Github repositories should be stored in directories near this one.
 The script includes these instructions, plus some additional settings I haven't detailed yet.
 Run this only once per installation. **NOTE:  if anything breaks with this script, the machine will need to be purged _again_.**
 ### Manual installation of extensions
 Unfortunately and despite popular belief to the contrary, not _everything_ may be automated with CLI scripts, even in Linux.
 - The following is a list of links to [Firefox extensions](https://addons.mozilla.org/firefox/extensions).
 Open each in Firefox and click the +Add to Firefox button to apply it.
   - [Gnome Shell Integration](https://addons.mozilla.org/firefox/addon/gnome-shell-integration) is necessary to view and/or install [Gnome extensions](https://extensions.gnome.org) using Firefox... and since Gnome hasn't provided a command to do so yet, you must install it for each user.
   - User `hunter` uses [LastPass Password Manager](https://addons.mozilla.org/firefox/addon/lastpass-password-manager) in Firefox to view, utilize, and/or update passwords in the cloud.
 - The following is a list of links to [Gnome extensions](https://extensions.gnome.org).
-Open each in Firefox or Chrome and and flip the switch to apply it.
+For all users, open each in link Firefox or Chrome and and flip the switch to apply it, if desired; there is literally no way to automate this.
 Multiple attempts may be necessary for each extension to register with Gnome.
-Each user must also if (s)he wants the extensions.
-There is literally no way to automate this.
   - [Add Username to Top Panel](https://extensions.gnome.org/extension/1108) appends the user's full name to the topbar.
-  - [Alternate Tab](https://extensions.gnome.org/extension/15) implements a window switcher that resembles MacOS. `Alt-Tab` to activate it.
+  - [Alternate Tab](https://extensions.gnome.org/extension/15) implements a window switcher that resembles MacOS. `Alt Tab` to activate it.
   - [Applications Menu](https://extensions.gnome.org/extension/6) implements a category-based applications menu, accessible from the topbar.
   - [Apt Update Indicator](https://extensions.gnome.org/extension/1139) monitors `apt` for software upgrades and autoremoval stats.
   - [Datetime Format](https://extensions.gnome.org/extension/1173) allows users to customize the datetime format on the status bar.